keenhenry/keenhenry.github.io/_posts/2026-06-05-property-based-testing-with-hypothesis.md

         assert len(op_ids) == len(set(op_ids))
 ```

-After defining all the aforementioned actions of the state machine, ...
-TODO
+After defining all the aforementioned actions of the state machine, `Hypothesis` will *TRY HARD* to
+explore the *state space* of the SUT by randomly arranging the actions we defined in order to find any
+fail cases.
+If it finds one, it will then show you the case (the exact action sequence that reproduce the
+failure) that did not pass the `invariants` check.

+For a complex distributed system, it is error-prone and time-consuming to *MANUALLY* define test
+cases yourself. `Hypothesis` helps you explore all the possible state transitions automatically.
+A definite indispensable tool.

 ## What I Learned From solving the problem